frederikskovw/pimp_my_slide/README.md

 **III.A For macOS:**
 Currently only supported directly from IDE
 1. Setup
+- add OPENAI API KEY.
+Go to the backend folder and replace _sk-XXXX_ in the file .env-template with your actual OPENAI API KEY.
+Remove _-template_ from the file name, so it is just called .env
 - setup backend: cd backend > pip install -r requirements
 - setup frontend: cd frontend > npm install
 2. Run